Nasser Al-Attiyah is a rally driver from Qatar who has been active in the world of motorsport since 2003. Over this period, he won numerous titles.

 For the 2017 Dakar Rally, Al-Attiyah changed the team and joined Toyota Gazoo Racing South Africa to drive Toyota Hilux Evo.
 He won the first stage but retired after stage 3, losing the wheel on his car.
 Over the year, he was dominant in the FIA Cross-country Rally World Cup, winning one more championship title.

-In 2018, Al-Attiyah returned to Dakar Rally with Toyota Gazoo Racing, finishing in the second place behind Carlos Sainz.
-It's his fourth podium in addition to two wins at Dakar Rally.
+In 2018, Al-Attiyah returned to Dakar Rally with Toyota Gazoo Racing South Africa, finishing in the second place behind Carlos Sainz.
+It was his fourth podium in addition to two wins at Dakar Rally.
+In the 2018 Middle East Rally Championship, he had no proper rival again, winning one more championship title.